It’s that time of year where the mercury rarely dips lower than 70 degrees and relief from the heat and humidity is rare, even in the evening hours.

 There are a few simple tell-tale signs of dehydration.
 Keep track of how you feel.
 If you notice a decrease in performance at work, feelings of fatigue, irritability or headaches, you could be dehydrated.
 Another sign to keep an eye on is thirst.
 A well-hydrated body shouldn’t be thirsty.
 Finally, urine color is another great indicator of hydration, the darker the urine, the less hydrated you are.
 Though keep in mind, if you take a multivitamin or certain medications, they can also discolor your urine.

-So remember, just because you aren’t out on the field during these steamy summer months, it’s still vital you keep yourself as well as your family well protected and hydrated during the summer heat.
+So remember, just because you aren’t out on the field or in the stands during these steamy summer months, it’s still vital you keep yourself, your team and your family well protected and hydrated during the summer heat.

 If you're dehydrated, consider visiting our Emergency Room at 144th and Center.